Article written by Elisa

 Calanques of Marseille-Cassis

-The Calanques of Marseille-Cassis is of the best places to go in Provence, France, for nature lovers.
-It’s a series of limestone cliffs and bays located between the fishing town of Cassis and the city of Marseille.
-Not all Calanques are easily accessible on foot, but there are plenty of inlets and bays that you explore with a catamaran tour or on a guided tour by kayak.
+The Calanques of Marseille-Cassis is one of the best places to go in Provence, France, for nature lovers.
+It’s a series of limestone cliffs and creeks located between the fishing town of Cassis and Marseille.
+Not all Calanques are easily accessible on foot, but there are plenty of inlets and bays that you can explore with a catamaran tour or on a kayak tour.

-This is the perfect place for some outdoor adventures in the south of France.
-The scenery is simply spectacular, and you can do everything from kayaking to swimming, hiking, or sunbathing.
+This is the perfect place for outdoor adventures in Southern France.
+The scenery is simply spectacular, and you can do everything here, from kayaking to swimming, hiking, or sunbathing.

 Lavender Fields of Provence

-The lavender fields of Provence are one of the best places to visit in Provence, France.
-Located in the Luberon and near the towns of Valensole and Sault, the fields are seemingly endless seas of deep purple, complete with that heavenly smell under the balmy sun of the south of France.
+The lavender fields of Provence are a must-see in Provence in summer.
+Located in the Luberon and near the towns of Valensole and Sault, the fields are seemingly endless seas of deep purple, complete with a heavenly scent under the balmy sun of Southern France.

-The lavender season in Provence is different depending on where you go, so make sure you arrive before harvest time for the best views.
+The lavender season in Provence varies depending on where you go, so make sure you arrive before harvest time for the best views.

 The Camargue

-The Camargue Regional Natural Park is another of the most beautiful places in Provence.
-This natural area is located south of the city of Arles is the largest wetland in France, covering a surface of 100,000 hectares.
+The Camargue Regional Natural Park is another of the best places in Provence.
+This natural area, located south of Arles, is the largest wetland in France, covering an area of 100,000 hectares.
 The Camargue is famous worldwide for its stunning landscapes, lakes, and exceptional fauna.

 The Camargue is designated as a Wetland of International Importance and Western Europe’s largest river delta.
-It’s a haven for wildlife and is home to more than 400 species of birds, countless insects, and larger wildlife, from Camargue horses to cattle.
-It is also an excellent place for a relaxing getaway in Southern France – Click here for the top-rated hotels in the Camargue.
+It’s a haven for wildlife and is home to more than 400 species of birds, countless insects, and larger animals, including Camargue horses and cattle.

 The Colorado Provencal

-If you are looking for unique places to see in Provence, then visit Rustrel for a total change of scenery.
+If you’re looking for unique places to see in Provence, visit Rustrel for a total change of scenery.
 Rustrel is part of the region around Roussillon, famed for its dramatic, richly colored ochre landscapes.

-Here, you can walk in the Colorado Provençal, a beautiful hike through cliffs and multicolored ocher rocks shaped for centuries by erosion and the work of men.
-There are two walking trails available (1-2 hours), and they both combine the pleasure of hiking and discovering an industrial heritage.
+Here, you can walk in the Colorado Provençal, a beautiful hike through cliffs and multicolored ocher rocks shaped over centuries by erosion and human activity.
+There are two walking trails available (1-2 hours), and both combine the pleasure of hiking with the discovery of industrial heritage.

 Hyères Islands

-The Hyères Islands are one of the most beautiful places in Provence, France, for a relaxing vacation.
-They are a group of French islands off the town of Hyères in the Var department of Southeastern France.
-The Hyères Islands are often called the Iles d’Or or the Golden Islands and consist of three main islands and one smaller one.
-The smallest island, Île du Bagaud, doesn’t allow visitors.
+This is the best place to visit in Provence for a relaxing vacation by the sea.
+The Hyères Islands are a group of French islands off the town of Hyères in the Var department of Southeastern France, consisting of three main islands (Porquerolles, Port-Cros, and Ile du Levant) and one smaller one.
+Transportation to the three biggest islands is limited, and the smallest island, Île du Bagaud, does not allow visitors.

-The island of Porquerolles is the most popular of the four, with beautiful turquoise water, sandy beaches, a sleepy little village, and several wineries.
-Port-Cros, one of the other islands, is mountainous and home to a bird refuge and rare flora.
-And if you have the time, then you can explore Île du Levant, with its naturist community and privately owned village.
+The island of Porquerolles is the most popular, with beautiful turquoise water, sandy beaches, a sleepy little village, and several wineries.
+Port-Cros is mountainous and home to a bird refuge and rare flora.
+If you have the time, then you can also explore Île du Levant, with its naturist community and privately owned village.

 Avignon